puzzle/ops-techlab-rancher/labs/34_updatenodes.md

 kubectl cordon userX-k8snode3
 ```

-**Note**: To use kubectl with the Kubernetes Cluster first source its Kubeconfig which can be found on the cluster dashboard in the top right corner.
+**Note**: To use kubectl with the Kubernetes cluster first source its Kubeconfig which can be found on the cluster dashboard in the top right corner.
 Paste the config in a file and source it with `export KUBECONFIG=$(pwd)/kube_config_ops-techlab-cluster.yml`.

 ### Drain a node